-Perth Glory coach Kenny Lowe says his team's shock win over Newcastle Jets was just reward for persistence during one of the most trying periods in the club's history.
+Perth Glory interim coach Kenny Lowe says his team's shock win over Newcastle was just reward for persistence during one of the most trying periods in the club's history.

 Glory fans had all but conceded their team would collect its first-ever wooden spoon when former Perth player Adam Taggart put the Jets in front after 61 minutes of Sunday's match at nib Stadium.

 But two goals in two minutes from Nebojsa Marinkovic and Chris Harold helped Glory to an unlikely 2-1 win and restored belief the club could avoid finishing last for the first time in their 18-year history.

 Glory's triumph ended a 10-game winless run and comes just days after it was revealed Lowe was one of six candidates on the shortlist to coach the team next season.

 Lowe, who last tasted victory when Glory defeated Melbourne Heart on January 10, was full of praise for his players.

 "I thought we controlled the tempo of the game, especially in the first half without really being incisive or threatening," Lowe said.

 "We had a game plan and we executed it … and we scored goals from that game plan.

 “I can't fault what they're doing at training.
 They're energetic, they're focused, they're diligent and they're professional so I think it's payback for how they've conducted themselves since I've been at the club."

 Glory remains in last place on the A-League table, but sits level with Melbourne Heart on 25 points with two rounds remaining.